GOP’s lackluster fundraising spurs post-election infighting

 “You know what else is incompetent, Tucker?
 The establishment.
 The people who control the purse strings,” Masters said before accusing the long-serving GOP leader and the super PAC aligned with him of not spending enough on TV advertising.
 “Had he chosen to spend money in Arizona, this race would be over.
 We’d be celebrating a Senate majority right now.”

-Masters not only lost his race against Democratic Sen. Mark Kelly.
-He trailed every other Republican running for statewide office in Arizona.
-But there’s another problem Masters didn’t acknowledge: He failed to raise significant money on his own.
+Masters not only lost his race against Democratic Sen. Mark Kelly, but he also trailed every other Republican running for statewide office in Arizona.
+There’s another problem Masters didn’t acknowledge: He failed to raise significant money on his own.

 He was hardly alone.